Buildings insurance

 Do leaseholders need buildings insurance?

-It depends.
-Often, with leasehold flats, the owner of the freehold will buy buildings insurance for the entire building and pass the cost onto the leaseholders through a service charge.
+With buildings insurance for leasehold flats, the owner of the freehold will often buy buildings insurance for the entire building and pass the cost onto the leaseholders through a service charge.
 This isn’t always the case, though, so it’s important to read the lease carefully.

 Am I covered for renovations and extensions?